gokure/hyperf-http-logger/README.md

 ## TODO

-[] To filter secret body of requests and responses.
+- [ ] To filter secret body of requests and responses.
+- [ ] Add test cases.

 ## License